dfrib/emacs_setup/README.md

 ### PlantUML-mode

 To make use of PlantUML-mode for UML diagram generation within Emacs, naturally we need to download the latest [`plantuml.jar`](http://plantuml.com/download).
-I usually place mine in `~/opensource/plantuml/`.
+I've placed my copy in `~/opensource/plantuml/`.

 # Installing Emacs 25